uadmin/uadmin-docs/api/basic_functions.rst

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/basic_functions.html#basic-functions

+.. code-block:: go

+    // Type: string
+    var Theme = "default"

 Theme is the name of the theme used in uAdmin.

-Type:

-.. code-block:: go

-    string

 To assign a value within an application, visit `Theme`_ page for an example.